juliesymons/juliesymons/DownloadAndSetup.md

 Note: These instructions are based on the preferred IDE, IntelliJ IDEA.

-1. Download and install 64 bit JDK (JDK8)
+1. Download and install the lastest 64-bit JDK (JDK8)
-2. Download and install IntelliJ IDEA IDE (Community Edition works fine)
+2. Download and install the latest [IntelliJ IDEA IDE](https://www.jetbrains.com/idea/download) (Community Edition works fine)
-3. Install Scala Plugin in IntelliJ
+3. Install Scala Plugin in IntelliJ.
+The Scala Plugin includes SBT.
-   (Configure -> Plugins -> Scala -> Install/Update) - does download and configure
+   > From the Welcome window, select *Configure*, select *Install JetBrains Plugins*, select *Scala*, click *Install*
-      now it is a "Featured Plugin"
+4. Configure the project SDK in IntelliJ
-4. Configure project SDK in IntelliJ (Configure->Project Defaults->Project Structure->For Project SDK, add a new JDK to the one installed above.
+   > From the Welcome screen, Select *Configure*, select *Project Defaults*, select *Project Structure*.
+If there is *No SDK*, click *New" to add the JDK that was installed in Step 1.

 Now you are ready to clone a CCT repository.